tbystrican/n8n-nodes-veniceai/README.md

 ### v1.9.0
 - Added Base URL to credentials to be able to use various endpoints (usefull for Venice betatesters)

+### v1.9.1
+- Added new options to Upscale operation: Enhance, Replication, Enhance Creativity, and Prompt
+- These options allow finer control over image upscaling and creativity
+- All options are available in the node UI and sent to the Venice API

 ## Upcoming Features

 The following features are planned for future releases: